adam-greer/blog/content/posts/2023-HuntressCTF-Batchfuscation.md

 All the results turned out to be `a-z0-9{}?:.=,_`

-I replaced all iterations of of the exit code with the repsected ASCII value and as I continued to manually deobfuscate the code, I started to assemble hints towards the flag, as seen in the code snippet below:
+I replaced all iterations of of the exit code with the represented ASCII value and as I continued to manually deobfuscate the code, I started to assemble hints towards the flag, as seen in the code snippet below:

 ```bash
 rem set bmvyrslfeccacqusqmfuwrwujksntppamchwahyvppzukumaairvsfewopezxzb=qylsgossatalvcqkwdctargrsonnpwggmlcnvtbzpdarq